 Addiction and Veterans

 It is important to know more about veterans and addiction statistics.
-There is one study that shows substance abuse has increased in veterans.
+There is one study that shows substance use disorder has increased in veterans.
 This is true especially for those who have gone through combat.
 Those experiences can be extremely tough on a person and they may not know how to deal with it.
-Even more is that those who are exposed to violence have a higher risk of addiction or substance abuse as well.
+Even more is that those who are exposed to violence have a higher risk of addiction or substance use disorder as well.
 Many veterans who have experienced combat have symptoms of PTSD.
 They have nightmares, flashbacks, memories, and more.
 They may be constantly tense and on edge.
 The trauma sticks with them each day, even after getting back home.

 There are many reasons why some veterans may start using drugs or alcohol.
 They may be trying to self-medicate, so they can get sleep.
 Many veterans deal with insomnia after coming home.
 Many veterans with traumatic brain injuries self-medicate with drugs or alcohol as well.
 It should also be known that veterans have a higher risk of suicide when suffering from addiction and a mental health illness.
 For the veterans who have a co-occurring disorder, which is both an addiction and mental health illness, there are veteran addiction treatment center programs to help.

-Veterans, Substance Abuse, and Stress
+Veterans, Substance Use Disorder, and Stress

 Other research shows that veterans who had life-endangering exposures with other people had higher rates of alcohol abuse disorders.
 Some of these veterans even tested at dangerous alcohol consumption levels as well.
 The line between veterans and addictions is a clear one, but it should be known there is veterans affairs addiction treatment, for those that need it.